Dharmapuri31/Time-Series-Forcasting/README.md

 In this project we use LSTM, CNN and Fully connected neural networks to predict the stock price using time series forecasting

+The following Python libraries have been used.

+# Dataset Used